ModdingX/ModUtils/README.md

 This repository contains gradle scripts, and some data to remove the clutter from your mod's gradle files and make it easy to keep things updated.

-*Information about how to update from ModUtils v1 to v2 and from 1.16 to 1.17 can be found [here](./updateV2.md)*

 ## How to use

 First you need to create a gradle project and configure your `build.gradle` file like this: